 The FAA has received a report indicating that chafed electrical power feeder cables in the aft cargo compartment sidewall were found during a “C” check on a McDonnell Douglas Model DC-9-82 series airplane.
 Investigation has revealed that cables rubbing against a floor support cutout due to a preload condition was the cause.
 This condition, if not corrected, could result in possible arcing of the electrical power feeder cables in the aft cargo compartment sidewall and consequent damage to equipment and the adjacent structure, which could result in smoke and/or fire in the cargo compartment.

 The existing design of the electrical power feeder cables on certain McDonnell Douglas Model DC-9-81 and -83 series airplanes, and Model MD-88 airplanes is identical to that on the affected Model DC-9-82 series airplanes.
 Therefore, all of these models may be subject to the same unsafe condition.

 Explanation of Relevant Service Information

-The FAA has reviewed and approved Boeing Alert Service Bulletin MD80-24A184, including Appendix, dated October 26, 2000, which describes procedures for a general visual inspection of the disconnect panel area above the aft left lavatory for chafed or damaged wires or unacceptable clearance between the wires and adjacent structure; and corrective actions, if necessary.
-The corrective actions include securing wires using tie-wraps to obtain a 0.50-inch minimum clearance, and repairing or replacing any chafed or damaged wire with a new wire; as applicable.
+The FAA has reviewed and approved McDonnell Douglas Alert Service Bulletin MD80-24A124, Revision 01, dated August 24, 2000.
+The service bulletin describes procedures for a one-time general visual inspection of the electrical power feeder cables on each side of the floor support strut at station Y=1231.000 for chafing and preloading against the adjacent floor support cutout, and corrective actions, if necessary.
+The corrective actions include repairing the cables; installing a shim on the bracket; and repositioning the cables; as applicable.
 Accomplishment of the actions specified in the service bulletin is intended to adequately address the identified unsafe condition.